 Your pain assessment

-Upon your arrival at CTCA at Western Regional Medical Center, you will have an initial evaluation by the pain management team.
-You will be given an extensive pre-treatment history and physical exam, including appropriate lab and radiology studies.
+Upon your arrival at CTCA® at Western Regional Medical Center (Western), you may have an initial evaluation by the pain management team.
+During this visit, you will be given an extensive pre-treatment history and physical exam, including appropriate lab and radiology studies.
 Part of this evaluation will involve an assessment of your pain.

 This comprehensive assessment includes information about the following dimensions of your pain: